Living a Purposeful life

 - Aim high.

-- Once you find your purpose, keep your mind focused on it at all times.
+- Once you find your purpose, develop a plan and keep your mind focused on it at all times.
 What I call – opportunity watch.

 - If your plan is not working, get another one.
-If your stuck, pray for guidance.
+If you’re stuck, pray for guidance.
 It never fails to show up.

 - Like “Going the Extra Mile,” having a purpose attracts the favorable attention of others.
-Including, your Creator.
+Including, our Creator.

 - What do I do after I reach my purpose?
 You ask.
 Get another one.
 They keep getting better.

 - If you don’t bother to find a purpose for your life you’ve missed the whole point of being here.
-The wear and tear of living are too damn hard to go through life without a purpose.
-Our purpose makes it all worthwhile.
+Our purpose makes the wear and tear of living well worth it.

 Don’t forget to SUBSCRIBE to our list for the latest updates.